-AstraZeneca Covid-19 Vaccine Suspended across Europe.
-“Possible Autoimmune Reactions, Blood Clotting, Stroke and Internal bleeding”
+AstraZeneca Covid-19 Vaccine Suspended Across Europe.
+“Possible Autoimmune Reactions, Blood Clotting, Stroke and Internal Bleeding”

-Several European countries have now suspended the mRNA AstraZeneka Covid-19 Vaccine including:
+Several European countries have now suspended the mRNA AstraZeneca Covid-19 Vaccine including:

 Denmark, Norway, Iceland, Austria, Bulgaria.

-Note: Update: March 16: 18 European countries have suspended the AstraZeneca vaccine.
-Yet both Canada’s Prime Minister and Quebec’s Premier François Legault “see no risk associated with the AstraZeneca vaccine.”